jkutner/jkutner.github.com/_posts/2021-04-26-write-good-dockerfile.md

 date:   2021-04-26 09:42:01
 ---

-In this post you'll learn the essential steps required to write a secure, compact, and maintainable Dockerfile in just 19 easy steps.
+In this post you'll learn the essential steps required to write a secure, compact, and maintainable Dockerfile in just 19 "easy" steps.
+I think you'll be spurprised at how much you really need to know.
 Let's get started!

 #### Step 1: Check the order of your commands